PRAEst-76/Omera/_drafts/Racing Mechanics.md

 Any strength check that rolls a critical failure, loses their oar and has the option to either continue without it or retrive it, which has the same penalty as a critical dex failure.

+Of course, players can attempt to deliberately ram another players barrel,

 The winner is the first person to get to the shallows beyond the cave river exit.

 ![Cave river race map]({{ site.url }}{{ site.baseurl }}/modules/maps/cave_river_race_map.png)